wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-purview-insider-risk-management/includes/4-explore-insider-risk-management-policies.md

 #### Security policy violations by disgruntled users template

-Users that experience employment stressors may be at a higher risk for inadvertent or malicious security policy violations.
-These stressors may include:
+Users that experience stressful work events may be at a higher risk for inadvertent or malicious security policy violations.
+These stressful work events may include:

  -  The user being placed on a performance improvement plan.
  -  Poor performance review status.